 CH Energy Group's ability to pay dividends is affected by the ability of its subsidiaries to pay dividends.
 The Federal Power Act limits the payment of annual dividends by Central Hudson to its retained earnings.
-More restrictive is the PSC's limit on the dividends Central Hudson may pay to CH Energy Group, which is 100% of the average annual income available for common stock, calculated on a twoyear rolling average basis.
-Based on this calculation, Central Hudson was restricted to a maximum annual payment of \$74.0 million and \$70.1 million in dividends to CH Energy Group for the periods ended June 30, 2022 and 2021, respectively.
+More restrictive is the PSC's limit on the dividends Central Hudson may pay to CH Energy Group, which is 100% of the average annual income available for common stock, calculated on a two-year rolling average basis.
+Based on this calculation, Central Hudson was restricted to a maximum annual payment of \$75.7 million and \$67.2 million in dividends to CH Energy Group for the periods ended September 30, 2022 and 2021, respectively.
 Central Hudson's ability to pay dividends would be reduced to 75% of its average annual income in the event of a downgrade of its senior debt rating below "BBB+" by more than one rating agency, if the stated reason for the downgrade is related to any of CH Energy Group's or Central Hudson's affiliates.
 Further restrictions are imposed for rating downgrades below this level.
 In addition, Central Hudson would not be allowed to pay dividends if its average common equity ratio for the 13 months prior to a proposed dividend was more than 200 basis points below the ratio used in setting rates.
 CH Energy Group's other subsidiaries do not have express restrictions on their ability to pay dividends.

-During 2022, CHET paid dividends to its parent CH Energy Group of \$1.0 million in the second quarter of 2022.
-There were no dividends paid during the first half of 2021.
+During 2022, CHET paid dividends to its parent CH Energy Group of \$1.0 million.
+There were no dividends paid during 2021.